dclaysmith/laravel-playbooks/README.md

 # License

-The Laravel framework is open-sourced software licensed under the MIT license.
+This package is open-sourced software licensed under the MIT license.